TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${PACKAGE_NAME}_ENABLE_EXAMPLES``

-    CMake cache variables that if set to ``ON``, then examples for all explicitly enabled packages will be turned on.
+    CMake cache variable that if set to ``ON``, then examples for all explicitly enabled packages will be turned on.
 This has a default value of ``OFF``.

-The following internal project-scope local (non-cache) CMake variables are defined by TriBITS giving the project's TriBITS repositories.:
+The following `internal project-scope local` (non-cache) CMake variables are defined by TriBITS giving the project's TriBITS repositories.:

   .. _${PROJECT_NAME}_NATIVE_REPOSITORIES: